tosfos/AIsteroids/README.md

 - **Multi-threading:**
   - The **GameEngine** runs the main update loop on a separate thread to keep game simulation smooth.
   - **Asteroid Spawning:** A separate thread periodically spawns new asteroids.
+  - **Sound Playback:** Sound effects are handled on a separate thread pool.
   - **Event Dispatch Thread (EDT):** Swing handles rendering and user input, which is coordinated with the game engine threads using synchronized blocks.

 ## Future Enhancements